-MSC Cruises exercised an option for a couple of Meraviglia-Plus mega cruise vessels with STX France.
+MSC Cruises exercised an option for a couple of Meraviglia-Plus mega cruise vessels with STX France (St Nazaire).
 The two underlying options were confirmed by Pierfrancesco Vago, MSC Cruises executive chairman, in February.

 Now the two companies have agreed on all ship specifications hence construction will be able to begin in earnest.